 "Self-Commissioning" Art Rarely Works

 Q: I spent a number of months on a painting dedicated to a female military pilot who died in action.
-I offered the finished picture to a women's military organization in Washington, DC, but they weren't interested.
+I offered the finished picture to a women's military history organization, but they weren't interested.
 They said it didn't fit their format.
 Since this is more of a museum piece, I need ideas on how to get it exhibited so that the public has a chance to see it and an institution can buy it.
 If I sell it, I'll donate 20% of the proceeds to a war memorial fund.
-The painting is priced at $15,000; print reproduction rights can be negotiated separately.
+The painting is priced at $15000; print reproduction rights can be negotiated separately.
 Enclosed is my resume.
 Any suggestions?

-A: You've made a number of assumptions and errors in judgment that impact your chances of selling this painting.
-To begin with, you decided entirely on your own that the piece was necessary and appropriate for this women's military organization without asking them first.
-You knew nothing about the organization's acquisition policies, acquisitions budget, or whether they show or purchase any art at all.
+A: You've made a number of assumptions and errors in judgment here that impact your chances of selling this painting, especially to in institution.
+To begin with, you decided entirely on your own that the piece was necessary and appropriate for this organization without asking them first.
+You knew nothing about the organization's acquisition policies, acquisitions budget, or whether they show or purchase any art in the first place.
 With no advanced notice, you painted the painting, presented it to the organization for sale, and they told you that it didn't fit their format.

 To begin with, you should have researched the organization in advance.
 If it turned out that they regularly exhibit or acquire art, then you should have proposed the idea for the painting ahead of time, perhaps with sketches and a synopsis about it's significance-- like the way authors query publishers with ideas for books or articles.
 That way you could have gotten the organization's answer up front before investing all that time and effort creating the art.